 Long before the first booth is set up on Hubbard Green, the work of each exhibitor is juried by the Show Committee in order to ensure that the work is original, high quality artwork or hand-made craft.

 When the show opens on Saturday morning, we invite qualified independent judges to visit each exhibitor’s booth and determine awards.
 Awards are based on the sum of an exhibitor’s work, not merely on one piece.
 The winners are announced on Sunday morning when ribbons and cash prizes are awarded.
-These are the independent judges who will determine awards for the 2016 show.
+These are the independent judges who will decide awards for the 2021 show.

 JANE ZISK (Art Judge) Jane has been a painter, art consultant, and teacher for over 30 years, creating plein air works on location or abstractions in the studio.
 “All art is a spiritual and healing path for me,” says Jane.
 In 1995, she established the Connecticut Plein AIr Painters Society which currently enjoys national status as one of the “finest plein air groups” in the country according to American Artist and Plein Air magazines.
 Her work is found in the collections of hospitals, foundations, corporations, and colleges throughout Connecticut.